HackGT/keystone/README.md

 1. Run `yarn` to install the dependencies for the monorepo
 2. Ensure the MongoDB server is running (typically started by running `mongod`)
-3. Copy `.env.example` to `.env` and add environment variables
+3. Change directory to `projects/cms`
-4. Change directory to `projects/cms`
+4. Copy `.env.example` to `.env` and add environment variables
 5. Run `yarn dev` to start development

-To build for production, run `yarn build` instead.
+To build for production, run `yarn build` and then `yarn start` instead.
+If you are running locally, make sure to change secure cookies to false in index.js.

 If you mess up any installation, run `yarn fresh` to clean the project and reinstall dependencies.